OneSparse/OneSparse/README.md

-algebra operations "plus" and "times", GraphBLAS supports many different "semiring" algebra operations, that can be used as basic building blocks to implement a wide variety of algebraic and graph algorithms.
+algebra operations "plus" and "times", GraphBLAS supports many different "semiring" algebra operations, that can be used as basic building blocks to implement a wide variety of algebraic and graph solutions.

-OneSparse aims to unify the three algebraic paradigms of relational, procedural, and algebraic style approaches.
+OneSparse Postgres aims to unify the three algebraic paradigms of relational, procedural, and algebraic style approaches.
 In the image below, all three visualization are presenting the same information: the tabular form shows rows a relational indicating edge relationships, the graphical form shows the procedural approach, and the sparse matrix form shows the algebraic approach.

 ![Tables, Graphs, and Matrices](./docs/table_graph_matrix.png)